Eykthirnyr/VFAPP/README.md

 - `os`: File and directory operations.
 - `tkinter`: GUI framework.
 - `zipfile` & `urllib`: For downloading and extracting FFmpeg.
+- `csv`: For exporting results as a CSV file.

+---

 ## Screenshots